 The overall uncertainty of the NO2 VCDs are due to (a) measurement noise and spectral fitting affecting the slant column densities, (b) uncertainties related to the separation of stratospheric and tropospheric column and (c) uncertainties in the auxiliary parameters used for air mass factor calculations such as clouds, surface reflectance, a priori profile shapes and aerosols (Boersma et al., 2004).
 The total uncertainties are dominated by uncertainties from spectral fitting for background pixels and by uncertainties in AMF calculations for polluted pixels, respectively.
 The spectral fitting uncertainty of previous instruments such as OMI was of the order of $1-2 \times 10^{15}$ molecules cm-2 and AMF uncertainties were about 15-20%.
 These ranges were used to define two different scenarios for a possible Sentinel-7 NO2 instrument (see Table 4).
-Since the random error depends on the pixel size, we define additional scenarios where the errors for $2 \times 2$ km pixels is doubled for $1 \times 1$ km pixels and halved for $4 \times 4$ km pixels.
+Since the random error depends on the pixel size, we define additional scenarios where the errors for 2×2 km2 pixels is doubled for 1×1 km2 pixels and halved for 4×4 km2 pixels.

-ESA Project SMARTCARB 💙 Empa Final Report Study on use of satellite measurements of auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation Materials Science and Technology contract no 4000119599/16/NL/FF/mg Max Planck Institute
+ESA Project SMARTCARB 💙 Empa Study on use of satellite measurements of Materials Science and Technology Final Report auxiliary reactive trace gases for fossil fuel carbon dioxide emission estimation ETH zürich contract no 4000119599/16/NL/FF/mg Max Planck Institute for Biogeochemistry

-For the Sentinel-5 UVNIS instrument we assume a relative uncertainty of 20% and a minimum uncertainty of $1.3 \times 10^{15}$ molecules per cm.
+For the Sentinel-5 UVNIS instrument we assume a relative uncertainty of 20% and a minimum uncertainty of 1.3×10^{15} molecules per cm2.

-Surface reflectance and clouds are two major sources of uncertainty for $NO_2$ observations.
+Surface reflectance and clouds are two major sources of uncertainty for NO_2 observations.
 In case of clouds, the random noise can be estimated empirically from the cloud fraction as where f is the cloud radiance fraction (Wenig et al., 2008).
 Cloud fractions will be taken from the COSMO model.